Rupa830904/Project-Portfolio4-Studyalongcultureschool/testing.md

 Ensure a user can view the places left in a course.
 Steps:

-1. Navigate to Course detail page - Login if prompted.
+1. Navigate to Course detail page.
-2. Click on the 'course' button below the page.
+2. Click on the 'course' button below the page - Login if prompted
 3. A message is displayed with places left.

 Expected: